vianneyfaivre/vianneyfaivre.github.io/about.md

 ## Who I am

-Hey!
-My name is Vianney, I was born in France.
+My name is Vianney (French pronunciation: ​vjane).
+I am living/working in Auckland (New Zealand).

 I like to:

-* Live as a minimalist
+* Live with less
+* Get things done
 * Meet new people and discover new things
-* Get things done

 ## What I do